The Airship Attributes destination in Adobe Experience Platform is currently in beta. The documentation and the functionality are subject to change.

 In the Authentication step, enter a Name and a Description for your activation flow.

 Also in this step, you can select either US or EU data center, depending on which Airship data center applies to this destination.
-Finally, select one or more marketing use cases for which data will be exported to the destination.
-You can select from Adobe-defined marketing use cases or you can create your own.
-For more information about marketing use cases, see the Data usage policies overview.
+Finally, select one or more Marketing Actions for which data will be exported to the destination.
+You can select from Adobe-defined marketing actions or you can create your own.
+For more information about marketing actions, see the Data usage policies overview.

 Select Create Destination after you have filled in the fields above.